DVIR-MAN020/Machine-Learning-Foundations/README.md

-# Machine Learning Foundations
+# Breast Cancer Classification using Machine Learning

+This project compares several supervised machine learning classification algorithms using the Breast Cancer Wisconsin Dataset.

+The objective is to understand how different machine learning models perform on the same dataset by evaluating their classification accuracy and comparing their strengths and weaknesses.

+---

 ## Project Overview

-This project demonstrates the implementation and comparison of several classical Machine Learning algorithms using the Breast Cancer Wisconsin Dataset.

-The main goal of this project is to understand how different classification algorithms work, evaluate their performance, and compare their strengths and weaknesses.
+This project follows a complete supervised machine learning workflow:

+1. Load and inspect the dataset.
+2. Perform Exploratory Data Analysis (EDA).
+3. Preprocess the data.
+4. Split the dataset into training and testing sets.
+5. Train multiple machine learning models.
+6. Evaluate each model using common classification metrics.
+7. Compare the performance of all models.

 ---

-## Algorithms
+## Machine Learning Models

 - Logistic Regression
 - Decision Tree